jleonard21/PageRank/README.md

 INFO:root:rank=5 pagerank=0.16916769742965698 url=1
 ```

-**Part 2:** The `pagerank.py` file has an option `--search_query`, which takes a string as a parameter.
+**Part 2:** The `pagerank2.py` file has an option `--search_query`, which takes a string as a parameter.
 If this argument is used, then program returns all urls that match the query string sorted according to their pagerank.
 Essentially, this gives us the most important pages on the blog related to our query:
 ```
 In [2]: run pagerank2.py --data=./lawfareblog.csv.gz --search_query='corona'
-INFO:gensim.models.keyedvectors:precomputing L2-norms of word weight vectors
 INFO:root:rank=0 pagerank=0.001003776676952839 url=www.lawfareblog.com/lawfare-podcast-united-nations-and-coronavirus-crisis
 INFO:root:rank=1 pagerank=0.0008922395063564181 url=www.lawfareblog.com/house-oversight-committee-holds-day-two-hearing-government-coronavirus-response
 INFO:root:rank=2 pagerank=0.0007039029151201248 url=www.lawfareblog.com/britains-coronavirus-response